musicslayer/self_publish_book/README.md

 Install this desktop app and then you can open your e-book right inside the app.
 This is much quicker than using the regular Kindle app, and you can adjust the device size, orientation, font, font size, etc. to see how things look.

 ### Barcodes
-The following may be useful when creating your own barcodes.
+The following software may be useful when creating your own barcodes.

 #### ISBN
 https://www.myidentifiers.com/identify-protect-your-book/isbn/buy-isbn<br/>